My inspiration: Peace, Diversity, Hmong, nature, History, Future, Love and Respect

 Like most immigrants groups that entered America, the Hmong people* have also experienced many obstacles, also because of their refugees status.
 The Hmong people were farmers and raise livestock in Laos.
 A few Hmong families were able to find jobs while majority relied heavily on government aids and relatives support.
 Many elders were depressed and some experience post traumatic stress disorder from the war in their new homeland.
 Many became sick as they consume a cheap unbalanced diet and lack of exercise.
 Unable to work, Hmong parents rely on their children such as translation and running errands.
 Some families have to work illegally to make ends meet.
 The children of the first generation experiences a different kind of obstacles as they try to balance family needs, school, and work.
 Some Hmong children experiences racism and violence, resulting to the first Hmong gangs.
 Most Hmong children experiences the pressure and expectation from their parents, resulting, stressed teens that leads to unhappy, immobilized adults.
 Many Hmong second generation becomes stuck in two very different worlds of Hmong culture and American mainstream culture who kept their secret wars silent to themselves.

 At the age of 21, I was burnt out.
 Life hit me hard and I couldn’t cope.
 I needed a break from life and people.
 Each day, It was a downhill blur.
 I lost motivation.
 I became immobilized.
 I was depressed.
 When asked, what can I do to help, I told them nothing because this was me, in the inside.
 This was a battle with myself.
 I have come to realized that certain things just don’t matter.
-What really matters for me, was the love of my parents and siblings.
+What really matters for me was, love from my parents and siblings.
 As strange as it sounds, all I really want in life was my parent’s love, approval, and respect.
 And so when I did things that made my parent’s unhappy, I was unhappy too, not just because they disapproved, but because I love them.
-In a way, I sacrifice a bit of myself, a core belief or a life experience, just as they have sacrifice their lives for me.
+In a way, I sacrifice a bit of myself, a core belief or a life experience, so they can be satisfied with me.
+I like to compare this just as they have sacrifice their lives for me when they were refugees in Thailand.
 At the age of 22, I have finally comes to term with my Hmong identity with the help of art and with the help of traveling.
 I have finished questioning my Hmong identity for now.
-I know I have change and grown but my journey does not stop here.
+I know I have change and grown, never the same again, but my journey does not stop here.
 With my depression lurking around, I have to act fast.
-And so, Buddhism founded me when I was in Thailand.
+And so, I founded Buddhism when I was in Thailand.
 I founded my salvation, my hope, a new chapter of healing.
 Soon after when I came back, I decided to choose a partnerless life and commit to my self-care and mental health.
 I am on a journey on self love and peace within myself, but in order to do that, I have to explore my inner self, inner thoughts, my silent wars.